 Body hair is a part of the human experience.
-We all have it, and we all have our own habits when it comes to removing it.
-Whether you get waxed regularly, prefer to shave or use something electric to tame your body’s follicular growth, you’ve probably experienced razor bumps.
-They’re an unfortunate side effect of hair removal that afflicts some of us more than others.
+We all have it, and we all have our own habits when it comes to removing it (or, keeping it).
+Whether you get waxed regularly, prefer to shave or go electric using your best electric razor to tame your body’s follicular growth, you’ve probably experienced razor bumps.
+They’re an unfortunate side effect of hair removal that afflicts some of us more than it does others.

 We’re going to dive deep into razor burn — what causes it, what differentiates it from other skin afflictions and, most importantly, how to remedy it.
 We’ll cover a whole range of modalities as well as parts of the body so by the end you’ll know exactly how to tackle this problem with your unique body.